AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 For FQDN function, the primary gateway and backup gateway load balance the Internet bound traffic from different subnets based on route table.

-How does Aviatrix Egress FQDN compare with Squid Solution?
+How does Aviatrix Egress FQDN compare to Squid Solution?
 ==============================================================

 Squid is a popular open source software that can be configured to do transparent HTTP/HTTPS filtering.
 Squid does not process non HTTP/HTTPS traffic.
 For example, if you need to filter on a SFTP site that runs on TCP port 22, Squid does not work.
 Below is a more comprehensive comparison between Aviatrix FQDN and Squid.